MobleyLab/Lomap/README.md

     # Use a radial graph with a manually specified hub compound
     db_mol = lomap.DBMolecules("python string pointing to a directory with mol2 files", output=True, radial=True, hub=filename.mol2)

+    # Use a radial graph with a manually specified hub compound and fast graphing option
+    #the fast graphing option create the initial graph by connecting the hub ligand with the possible surrounding ligands and add surrounding edges based on the similarities accoss surrounding nodes
+    db_mol = lomap.DBMolecules("python string pointing to a directory with mol2 files", output=True, radial=True, hub=filename.mol2, fast=True)

 # Calculate the similarity matrix betweeen the database molecules.
 Two molecules are generated
 # related to the scrict rule and loose rule